linhmai96/Global-Energy-Capacity-Dashboard/README.md

 #### Execute the Pipeline

 Trigger your Airflow DAGs to ingest data into GCS, submit Spark jobs on Dataproc, and load results into BigQuery.
-Once complete, connect Looker to your BigQuery dataset and import the dashboard definitions.
+Once complete, locate ```global_energy_report_2024``` in BigQuery.
+Connect Looker to your BigQuery dataset and import the dashboard definitions.

 #### Destroy cloud resources